Find what you need to succeed.

 A rich pedagogical framework encourages students’ curiosity and builds historical thinking skills.
 In addition to the skills developed through the book’s part opener features, students will gain proficiency in historical thinking skills as they read via section preview questions as well as “Making Connections” and “Key Turning Points” questions in the chapter review section that ask students to consider broader historical issues, developments, and periodization.

 An author team of leading scholars and veteran teachers make the best of the new scholarship accessible and relevant.
-Rebecca Edwards, and Robert Self, and Eric Hinderaker bring fresh perspectives, new scholarship, and in particular, an increased attention to capitalism and the economy.
+Rebecca Edwards, Eric Hinderaker, and Robert O. Self bring fresh perspectives, new scholarship, and in particular, an increased attention to capitalism and the economy.

 New to This Edition